tomasz-kanas/Adjacent_Leader_Dencentralized_SGD/README.md

-# LLDSGD: Local Leader Decentralized SGD
+# ALDSGD: Adjacent Leader Decentralized SGD

-This repository is for paper LLDSGD: Local Leader Decentralized SGD.
+This repository is for paper ALDSGD: Adjacent Leader Decentralized SGD.

 ### Environment and Package